cloudevents/spec/http-transport-binding.md

-CloudEvents extensions that define their own attributes MAY define a diverging mapping to HTTP headers for those attributes, especially if specific header names are required to align with HTTP features or with other specifications that have explicit HTTP header bindings.
+CloudEvents extensions that define their own attributes MAY define a diverging mapping to HTTP headers for those attributes, especially if specific header names need to align with HTTP features or with other specifications that have explicit HTTP header bindings.
 If specific names are not required, extensions SHOULD follow the naming convention cited here.